corda/corda/docs/source/api-flows.rst

         :start-after: DOCSTART 1
         :end-before: DOCEND 1

-The flow framework will hospitalise a flow throwing a ``HospitalizeFlowException``.

-This exception could be thrown arbitrarily or it could wrap an exception being thrown in the flow execution.

-Normally, within a flow's execution, if an exception is being thrown and if this exception is not one of the exception types already being handled by the flow framework described in :ref:`flow hospital runtime behaviour <flow-hospital-runtime>`, it will lead to the flow's erroneous termination.
-All of the flow's records will then be removed.
-To avoid this;
-keep the flow and have it retrying its execution at a later point in time, we could wrap this thrown exception with a ``HospitalizeFlowException`` and throw it instead.
-In that case, the flow will be held by the :doc:`node-flow-hospital` and will be retried from its last checkpoint upon node restart.
+.. note:: If a ``HospitalizeFlowException`` is wrapping or extending an exception already being handled by the :doc:`node-flow-hospital`, the outcome of a flow may change.
+For example, the flow could instantly retry or terminate if a critical error occurred.

+.. note:: ``HospitalizeFlowException`` can be extended for customized exceptions.
+These exceptions will be treated in the same way when thrown.

-Here is an example of a flow that we might have wanted to be retried again in the future instead of terminating erroneously:
+Below is an example of a flow that should retry again in the future if an error occurs:

 .. container:: codeset